joshharrison626/portfolio/media/easy-input-validation-with-html-and-react.md

 ## Add helper text

 Now we will add helper text to the `input` to describe the expected format.
 We need to make sure that the helper text is accessible to support a screen reader.
 The [`pattern` spec](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/pattern#usability_and_accessibility_considerations) suggests using a `title` attribute.
-The [`title` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#title) is announced is represented as a tooltip and is announced as secondary or supplemental information by a screen reader.
+The [`title` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#title) is represented as a tooltip and is announced as secondary or supplemental information by a screen reader.

 ```javascript
 // ...